Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Research Opportunities

 \section{Research Opportunities}

-The failure scenarios we have reviewed in \cref{sec:failures} show that LEO edge software systems are subject to unique risks.
-In this section, we give an overview of research opportunities that may address some of these risks.
+The failure scenarios we have reviewed in \cref{sec:failures} show that LEO edge software systems are subject to unique fault scenarios.
+In this section, we give an overview of research opportunities in resilience that address some of these scenarios.